St. Luke's Cardiology

 • Maintenance and servicing of cardiac implant devices

 • Treat high blood pressure and high cholesterol

 Heart Attack Symptoms DifferA heart attack doesn't always present with severe chest pain.
 Symptoms vary, as do the severity of symptoms.
-For example, 25% of people have no symptoms, while others have a sudden cardiac arrest.
-What's more, women often have subtle warning signs when they have a heart attack.
+For example, 25% of people have no symptoms, while others have sudden cardiac arrest.
+Moreover, women often have subtle warning signs when they have a heart attack.
 And symptoms often vary based on gender, as women often have subtle warning signs, whereas men tend to experience chest pain before a heart attack.

 Common symptoms in both men and women:

 • New feelings of fatigue

 • Sudden arm (most often in the left arm), jaw, neck, and back pain